haved/CASBoard/README.md

 It puts all input and output on a board, with lines connecting relations.
 Included are some features for visualizing the results, such as basic graphing capabilities.

-The program is written in rust.
+The program is written in Kotlin using TornadoFX for GUI.

 ### Screenshots